jwallet/spy-spotify/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**What is the bug ?**
 <!--
-Steps to reproduce the behavior or describe the expected behavior -->
+Add the steps to reproduce the behavior or describe the expected behavior below -->

 **Track used**
 <!--
-Spotify track/playlist url from : https://open.spotify.com/
+Add the Spotify track/playlist url from : https://open.spotify.com/
 -->

 **Screenshots**